-We have been qualified as a trusted temperature-controlled logistics solutions provider for hundreds of life sciences companies and institutions and, currently, support over 300 clinical trials in the regenerative medicine space.
+We have been qualified as a trusted temperature-controlled logistics solutions provider for hundreds of life sciences companies and institutions and, currently, support over 400 clinical trials in the regenerative medicine space.
 Cryoport has logged over 260,000 shipments to over 100 countries with hundreds of different types of life sciences materials.
 This experience and reputation, combined with over a decade of know-how and technology, provides us with significant competitive advantages.
 In fact, since our inception, we have experienced minimal client attrition.

-In addition, Novartis and Kite Pharmaceuticals Inc. (a Gilead company) have both entrusted Cryoport to manage the global clinical shipments of its cell therapies trials and the commercial shipments of its CAR-T cell therapies, Kymriah[®] and Yescarta[®], respectively, which were the first two CAR-T cell therapies approved by the FDA.
+In addition, Novartis and Kite Pharmaceuticals Inc. (a Gilead company) have both entrusted Cryoport to manage the global clinical shipments of its cell therapies trials and the commercial shipments of its CAR T-cell therapies, KYMRIAH® and YESCARTA®, respectively, which were the first two CAR T-cell therapies approved by the FDA.
+During the quarter ended June 30, 2019, bluebird bio's ZYNTEGLOTM received European Conditional Marketing Authorization, representing the third commercially approved product that Cryoport is expecting to support.
+Shipment volumes for ZYNTEGLOTM are expected to ramp in 2020 with the commercial launch.